 In the digital age, your app or website needs to provide a great user experience to everyone in your community—including people with disabilities.
 But most school leaders are in the dark about whether their website complies with the Americans with Disabilities Act (ADA), which requires that school websites be accessible to anyone, regardless of disability.
 If schools are found to not be ADA compliant, the Office for Civil Rights could be contacted and an investigation could be opened concerning your school.

-After doing extensive research on the ADA, analyzing the Web Content Accessibility Guidelines (WCAG), and speaking with over a dozen representatives from the OCR, we have compiled a list of the top ten tips to make your school website ADA compliant.
-While these tips do not cover every single way to be ADA compliant, we’re confident that this guide will set you in the right direction and help you avoid most ADA complaints.
+After doing extensive research on the ADA, analyzing the Web Content Accessibility Guidelines (WCAG), and speaking with over a dozen representatives from the OCR, we have compiled a list of the top ten tips for ADA website compliance.
+While these tips do not cover every single way to be ADA-compliant, we’re confident that this guide will set you in the right direction and help you avoid most ADA complaints.